jasmineMLewis/jasmineMLewis/README.md

 # 🧠 Bio

-Jasmine M. Lewis is a solutions-oriented software engineer, combining creativity with technical expertise to deliver scalable, human-centered enterprise applications.
+Jasmine M. Lewis is a solutions-oriented software engineer who combines creativity, systems thinking, and technical expertise to deliver scalable, human-centered enterprise applications.

+She has led platform-level initiatives that support complex, multi-user systems with role-based access, scalable data architecture, and enterprise-grade functionality.

 **Core Skills:**
+Design
-- VB.NET, C# .NET, ASP.NET (Core, MVC, Web Forms)
+- C#, VB.NET, ASP.NET (Core, MVC, Web Forms)
-- Angular, PHP, SQL, RESTful APIs
+- Angular, PHP, SQL, Scalable Database Design
-- Scalable robust database design and development

-**Impactful Contributions:**
+- Product Ownership, Agile Methodologies, User Story Mapping
+- UI/UX Design, Figma, WireframeSketcher

+**Contributions:**
 She has successfully delivered solutions for:
+- Xavier University of Louisiana
 - Housing Authority of New Orleans
-- Civix, Inc.
+- Civix
 - Blue Streak Technologies

-As founder of **IglooNation Tech**, Jasmine bridges engineering with entrepreneurship—crafting tech solutions that are not only innovative but purposeful.
+As of **IglooNation Tech**, Jasmine bridges engineering with entrepreneurship—crafting tech solutions that are not only innovative but purposeful.

 **Education:**
 - Cum Laude graduate, Xavier University of Louisiana (2015)
 - Ruby on Rails Bootcamp Alum, Tech Talent & Strategy (2019)

 **Leadership & Service:**
-Jasmine serves on the board of **People Housing+** and is a former committee leader with the **Junior League of New Orleans**, reflecting her passion for community uplift and systemic change.
+Jasmine serves on the board of **People Housing+** and is a committee leader with the **Junior League of New Orleans**, reflecting her passion for community uplift and systemic change.